davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/maintain-focus.md

 pedagogical resources on a topic.
 You'll be able to learn much faster from resources you've already evaluated for quality and skimmed.

+If you're working from both a primary and supplementary article, give more space to the supplementary article by putting it in a different browser window and a different monitor.
+It's not easy to rapidly switch back and forth between two tabs and still understand, especially if you need to open more tabs once in a while.
+See [shortcut key to detach a tab in firefox (move tab to new window) - SU](https://superuser.com/a/1514487/293032); to re-attach use a similar strategy.
+Alternatively, always keep two Firefox windows open, one leaning SE and one leaning Wikipedia.

 #### More than 1 hour

 In some sense this is a "little failure" because your own language was not enough (with the